ThabisoXakata/Intro-to-HTML-CSS-/README.md

 <p></p> -              Refers to the new paragraph's opening and closing tag
 <h1></h1> to <h6></h6> Refers to Headlines and their sizes in respective to their significance and aense of urgence or authority.
 Headlines play a vital role in making the people understand the structure of the web
                        page they are on, as headlines can be  the window top the actual content of the page.
-There are 6 different sizes of headlines in respective to their levels of authority, and they all have distinctive visual effects on the web page.
+There are 6 different sizes of headlines in respective to their levels of authority, and they all have distinctive visual effects on the web page, with <h1> having the greatest headline authority while <h6> has the least.

 ```